uvlad7/xml2json-rb/README.md

 ## Prerequisites

-This gem is written in Rust and currently doesn't have precompiled binary version, so you need to [install](https://doc.rust-lang.org/cargo/getting-started/installation.html) `cargo` to compile it.
+This gem is written in Rust and provides precompiled binary versions for the most common architectures and operation systems.
+If there is no suitable version or if you don't want to use precompiled libraries, you need to [install](https://doc.rust-lang.org/cargo/getting-started/installation.html) `cargo` to compile it from source.

 > **Warning**
 > This won't work for local development with `rake compile`